 Colonie is a somewhat ethnically-diverse village.
 The people who call Colonie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colonie residents report their race to be White, followed by Asian.
 Important ancestries of people in Colonie include German, Italian, English, and Polish.

 The most common language spoken in Colonie is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Chinese and Spanish.